Yelp/elastalert/docs/source/ruletypes.rst

 ``jira_components``: The name of the component or components to set the ticket to.
 This can be a single string or a list of strings.

-``jira_description``: Similar to ``alert_text``, this text is prepended to the JIRA description.
+``jira_description``: Similar to ``alert_text``, this text is prepended to the Jira description.

-``jira_label``: The label or labels to add to the JIRA ticket.
+``jira_label``: The label or labels to add to the Jira ticket.
 This can be a single string or a list of strings.
 This is provided for backwards compatibility and will eventually be deprecated.
 It is preferable to use the plural ``jira_labels`` instead.

-``jira_labels``: The label or labels to add to the JIRA ticket.
+``jira_labels``: The label or labels to add to the Jira ticket.
 This can be a single string or a list of strings.

 ``jira_priority``: The index of the priority to set the issue to.
-In the JIRA dropdown for priorities, 0 would represent the first priority, 1 the 2nd, etc.
+In the Jira dropdown for priorities, 0 would represent the first priority, 1 the 2nd, etc.

-``jira_watchers``: A list of user names to add as watchers on a JIRA ticket.
+``jira_watchers``: A list of user names to add as watchers on a Jira ticket.
 This can be a single string or a list of strings.

 ``jira_bump_tickets``: If true, ElastAlert search for existing tickets newer than ``jira_max_age`` and comment on the ticket with information about the alert instead of opening another ticket.
 ElastAlert finds the existing ticket by searching by summary.
 If the